GoogleCloudPlatform/compute-video-demo-ansible/README.md

 ## Software

 1. Install Dependencies.
-On Debian-7, you may run the following to install them:
+On Debian-7, you may run the following to install them.

     ```
     sudo apt-get install -y build-essential git python-dev python-pip
     ```